 Radar satellite data is also useful after collapses have happened.
-It provides accurate estimation of destruction extent, assisting insurers in meeting their insurance obligations.
+It provides an accurate estimation of destruction extent, assisting insurers in meeting their insurance obligations.

 ICEYE continues to grow its current SAR satellite constellation capacity with the objective to provide daily interferometry and coherent change detection anywhere on Earth with a 24h ground track repeat.
 This breaks existing barriers in collecting SAR imagery stacks for InSAR analysis, bringing the collection time down with every new satellite in the ICEYE constellation.
 Since 2018, ICEYE has launched commercially available SAR satellites, and the company will continue to increase the size of the commercial constellation every year.